nzjow69/kodekloud-coupons/README.md

 ### Is there a KodeKloud student discount available?

 Yes!
 KodeKloud offers a 20% discount on all courses for students.
 Additionally, university students can enjoy one month of free access to DevOps courses.
-Check out their official website to know more about this offer.
+Check out their official website to learn more about this offer.